Description of the HTTP API

 "results": ScanResult[] //Scan results

-*"error": string //Error if the scanning process terminated (the scanning timeout is expirer, for instance)
+*"error": string //Error if the scanning process has been terminated (for example, by timeout)

 }

-Asterisk-marked parameter is optional.
+The parameter marked with * is optional.

 {